xas/xas.onflow/README.md

 The namespace used is `Xas.Flow.Api`.

+Package can be installed with the command : `dotnet add package Xas.Flow.Api`

 ## Xas.Flow.ProtoLibs

 This project generate the C# classes defined by the [Flow Protobuf](https://github.com/onflow/flow/tree/master/protobuf/flow) specifications.
 This project ignores the `legacy` folder.

 The namespace used is `Flow`.

+Package can be installed with the command : `dotnet add package Xas.Flow.ProtoLibs`